isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 	for (int i = 0; i<max; ++i)
 		sum = sum+v[i];

 **Exception**: Large parts of the standard library rely on dynamic allocation (free store).
 These parts, notably the containers but not the algorithms, are unsuitable for some hard-real time and embedded applications.
-In such cases, consider providing/using similar facilities, e.g.,  a standard-libray-style container implemented using a pool allocator.
+In such cases, consider providing/using similar facilities, e.g.,  a standard-library-style container implemented using a pool allocator.

 **Enforcement**: Not easy. ???
 Look for messy loops, nested loops, long functions, absence of function calls, lack of use of non-built-in types.
 Cyclomatic complexity?